neondatabase/website/content/use-cases/dev-test.md

 - You can sign up for Neon to experiment right away ([we have a Free plan](https://console.neon.tech/signup)) or [reach out to us](/contact-sales) if you want to know more.
 </Admonition>

-## Most managed Postgres are terrible for dev/test
+## RDS/Aurora are inefficient for dev/test

 ---